-To a layman, a product might just seem as a physical structure that he/she buys but it is not just the physical appearance that is the product.
+To a layman, a product might just seem like a physical structure that he/she buys but it is not just the physical appearance that is the product.
 There is more to it.
 Marketers make use of the concept of product levels to make and market a product.

 Before we go deeper into what a core product is, let us understand what the three main levels of a product are.

-As clear from the name, the actual product is the actual physical product that one can touch, hold and feel.
+The actual product is the actual physical product that one can touch, hold and feel.
 Manufacturing, packaging and presentation all play an important role here.
 The actual product is how the entire category is considered.

 Light bulb is an essential in every home.
 Bulbs are of various forms and brightness levels.
 Some are CFL and some are not CFL.
-Some are to be tightened the screw way and some into a socket.
+Some are to be tightened into the screw way and some into a socket.
 These are all the physical attributes of the bulb.

 What is the core product here?
 It is the brightness generated by the bulb.
 The light that it generates which helps in visibility of the users is the core product here.
 Shopkeepers write a date on the bulb when they give it to you.
 That is to know when the warranty expires.
 This is the augmented product.
 A customer will first think of the level of brightness that he/she needs from the bulb.
 Depending on the requirement, the ‘watt’ capacity of the bulb will be decided and the purchase will be made.

 Originally, the telephone was only used as a mode of voice communication.
 Over the years, technology has made so much advancement that a mobile phone can be almost everywhere and for everything!
-But the core product in a mobile phone is the ease of communication.
+But the core product of a mobile phone is the ease of communication.
 The utility derived from being able to communicate with speed and efficiency is the core product.

 So, as you can see, the core product comprises the main “utility” it provides to the consumer.
 It is the main function of the product.
 Whatever extra features or benefits the product might have, can be classified as an actual product or an augmented product.